 How do you know if a lesson is arts integration or arts enhancement?
 What does true arts integration look like?
 Arts integration is a process, which means that it naturally unfolds over time and will look different in each classroom.

-Here’s the deal: Each of these terms is an approach to learning.
-It’s not a stand-alone curriculum, it’s not flavor of the week, it’s not the savior of education.
-BUT.
-Each of these approaches do intersect and CAN have an incredible impact within student learning and teaching practice.
+Let’s take a look at what “integration” really means when it comes to arts integration, STEM and STEAM.
+Each of these terms is an approach to learning.
+It’s not a stand-alone curriculum.
+However, each of these approaches do intersect and CAN have an incredible impact within student learning and teaching practice.
 So it’s important to know the differences.

 ARTS INTEGRATION: Interweaves the arts and at least one other area of study with naturally aligning, equitably assessed standards.